PeterMartyr/petermartyr.github.io/index.md

 ### DISCLAIMER:

-* Start Finance is a Student Project and not recommended for commercial or general use
+* Start Finance is a Student Project and not recommended for any use whatsoever
     * Use at own risk